Awhalen1999/etch/docs/design.md

 a multiplayer text horror mud. the surface is dead from heat. you fell into a mineshaft and can't climb out. the only way is down. enemies live below. the queen waits at depth 200.

-single-player game, runs locally. distributed as `npx @etch/cli`. a small REST API at `api.etch.rip` handles the only shared layer: inscriptions carved on walls. no real-time multiplayer.
+single-player game, runs locally. distributed as `npx etch`. a small REST API at `api.etch.rip` handles the only shared layer: inscriptions carved on walls. no real-time multiplayer.

 ## architecture